 A big misconception is the fear that a profile integrates on a page this is untrue.
 It is only so Facebook can authenticate that you are in fact a real person.

-With the following choices never be stuck on searching how-to create a Facebook page on again.
-Choose One.
+With the following choices, you'll never be confused about how to create a Facebook page on again:

 Now that you have chosen a way to create a Facebook Page, you will need to set up the page, this can be difficult, and even though Facebook provides you with steps, you need to understand how to formulate a setup of a page in order for it to be effective.

 Understanding the Setup of a Facebook Page